sourcegraph/careers/job-descriptions/software-engineer.md

 - Collaborate with the product team to define and prioritize the problems that you will be working to solve.
 - Write technical design documents to communicate your implementation plan and solicit feedback from teammates.
-- Write code as necessary to achieve the goals of your projects.
+- Write code to achieve the goals of your projects.
 - Provide thoughtful and compassionate feedback to your teammates when reviewing their code and designs.

 We will encourage and support you to: